mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/insights/insights-setup/index.md

 DKP Insights Management is installed by default on your Management Cluster.

-DKP Insights Engine needs to be enabled manually on each Attached cluster to receive insight items on the Insight Dashboard.
+Enable the DKP Insights Engine manually on each Attached cluster, to receive insight items on the Insights Dashboard.

 ## Enable the DKP Insights Engine